AMRC-FactoryPlus/amrc-connectivity-stack/docs/driver.md

 ### `connect`

-    handler.connect();
+    const status = await handler.connect();

 This is called by the driver to initiate connection to the southbound device.
-This must eventually result in a call to one of the `conn...` methods on the driver to report the connection state.
-The method should not attempt to retry if the initial connection attempt fails.
-The driver may call this method again if the handler reports a connection failure.
+This method is async; it returns a Promise to a string.
+This should be one of the status values in the Edge Driver protocol documentation.
+A return value other than `"UP"` will cause the driver to reconnect after a delay.

 ### `validAddrs`